GM venture picks Michigan for 3rd US-based EV battery plant

 The plant would be built on the site of GM's Lansing Delta Township Assembly factory, which has been annexed by the city.

 A joint venture between GM and LG Energy Solution called Ultium Cells LLC will build the factory.
-The plans were revealed in documents detailing a “Renaissanze Zone” program.
+The plans were revealed in documents detailing a “Renaissance Zone” program.

+The selection is a big win for Michigan, which missed out on three Ford Motor Co. battery factories and an electric vehicle assembly plant that were placed in Kentucky and Tennessee.

+The documents say the joint venture is obligating itself to investment and job creation.
+It says the building would be about 2.5 million square feet (230,000 square meters) with two-thirds being a “clean room” environment for battery cell manufacturing.

-GM has said it will build four North American factories to make EV battery cells.
+GM has said the joint venture will build four North American factories to make EV battery cells.

 Two other locations have been announced, in Spring Hill, Tennessee, and Lordstown, Ohio.
 The fourth location has not been disclosed.